 To summarize, those looking for long-term settlement, relocation to a foreign country and peaceful living, Canada offers you a wonderful opportunity.
 But if you are studying abroad to earn as much as possible and might want to come back to India, USA is still a better bet.

 The comparison is more clear from this interview with Rafi Alam.
 He shares insights about studying and working in Canada.

 Also read: MBA in Canada for Indian applicants

 Hear it from someone who pursued CS from Waterloo

 Hear it from Rafi Alam

 Here is someone who studied at University of Toronto

 Read Shreya Rajput’s account of studying in Canada – how do the work visa and PR work?

 That’s it, hope it helps you make a more informed choice for your study abroad plans!

-We have now covered MS in Germany and MS in Canada.
+We have now covered MS in Germany, MS in Canada and MS in USA.
 Which other country are you considering and would like to know more about?